 In a window recess

 You can screw your brackets to either the window frame, the adjacent walls or the underside of the top of the window.
 It’s not a good idea to screw brackets into PVC window frames.

 Place the brackets exactly where you want to fix them and mark the screw positions with a bradawl or pencil.
-Then, drill some small guide holes and screw the brackets in place using rawl plugs and screws.
-Choose the correct rawl plug for your wall type (solid, plasterboard or dry lined walls etc), this will ensure a secure fit.
+Then drill some small guide holes and screw the brackets in place using rawl plugs and screws.
+Choose the correct rawl plug for your wall type (solid, plasterboard or dry lined walls etc), as this will give you a secure fit.

 Firstly, mark the exact position for your screw holes.
 Try not to go too close to any edges or corners, as you might chip the bricks or spoil the wall.
 Keep a 5mm clearance.

 Then drill the holes and fit rawl plugs to give some grip, and screw the brackets into the wall.

 Lintels support the wall above a window, and are very hard.
 You’ll need to use the correct drill bit when fixing brackets to the lintel.